 Our course gives you the skills, knowledge and hands-on experience to succeed in this exciting and dynamic profession.

-During your hospitality degree, you'll take on modules such as event management where you'll plan and execute all aspects of an event.
-Other modules like strategic management or tourism marketing ensure you can analyse business problems and evaluate potential solutions.
-All of this allows you to build a portfolio for the initial steps in your career and opens the possibility for students to take a post-graduate qualification in a more specialised aspect of tourism.
+During your master’s degree, you'll take on modules such as event management where you'll plan and deliver all aspects of an event.
+On other modules like strategic management or tourism marketing, you will analyse business problems and look at potential solutions.

 Sign up to receive the latest information about studying at Middlesex University London.

 Our communications are designed to support you in deciding your future and keep you up to date about student finance, employment opportunities and student activities available at Middlesex University.

 This course will equip students with the knowledge and skills needed to advance in a career in hospitality, tourism and events.
 The key objectives of the course are to enhance students’ employability and transform their international experiences.

 This module aims to develop your understanding of theories and business practice concerning building strong brands in travel and tourism.

 You will learn how certain content in social media engages with target audiences and viewers in a compelling way and achieves branding agendas simultaneously, while even going viral online.

 This module not only promotes creative thinking and problem solving skills but also develops your abilities to create branding solutions and a coherent plan in selected social media platforms.